Habitat

 Native Trout Waters of California

-California is home to 11 unique kinds of native trout, and you'll find descriptions for five of these trout and where they live in the pages of my new eBook - Native Trout Waters of California.
+California is home to 11 unique kinds of native trout, and you'll find descriptions for seven of these trout and where they live in the pages of my newly updated eBook - Native Trout Waters of California.

 Whether your goal is completing the California Heritage Trout Challenge, or just finding some of the Sierra Nevada's most scenic stretches of water to wet a line, Native Trout Waters of California will help you reach your goal.
 Read More...